waltervanheuven/ai-workshop-prg-2025-04/README.md

 Please bring your laptop.

+## Topics covered

+- Tokenizers.
+- GPT2 and next-token prediction.
+- Using local LLMs.
+- Accessing LLMs through Apps and APIs.
+- Using logits to get ratings from LLMs.
+- Use LLMs to help with coding.
+- Use LLMs to help with research.
+- Providing context to LLMs: Model Context Protocol (MCP).
+- LLMs: privacy and data security.
+- The art of prompting.

 ## Prepare your laptop for the workshop

 <details>

 <summary>Click to expand/collapse</summary>

 Some useful software to install on your laptop before attending the workshop.